 The 1996 TCG Version, representing an amalgam of the 1995 Broadway Revival and 1996 Donmar Warehouse Version

 Sondheim's game-changing musical is a sophisticated and honest look at modern, adult relationships.

-COMPANY features a brilliantly brisk and energetic score containing many of Stephen Sondheim's best known songs.
+Company features a brilliantly brisk and energetic score containing many of Stephen Sondheim's best known songs.
 The strength of the piece lies in its vivid yet real characters, meaning impressive technical aspects aren't necessary to convey the story.
 It can be told as effectively with a cavalcade of automated set pieces as it can with a chair or two.
-Every audience member will see reflections of themselves in at least one of the characters on stage; keeping them both engaged and entertained from the rise of the curtain rise to its fall.
+Every audience member will see reflections of themselves in at least one of the characters on stage.

 Visit the Company page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Although Dean Jones originally starred in Company, he left the run early and his replacement Larry Kert was nominated for the TonyŽ Award as "Best Actor in a Musical."